Kizime123/Takeoff-Toolhead/README.md

 > [!WARNING]
 > For tridents, you need to cut the front left and rear leadscrew, or use [these](https://www.printables.com/model/486638-voron-trident-z-steppers-spacers) (recommended), to avoid losing travel

+> [!WARNING]
+> For those trying to hit high tension since the mount is clamping u need a pretension tool such as this 1.
+[Pretension Tool](https://www.printables.com/model/1027579-sovol-sv08-belt-helper-for-x-carriage)

 ## Luke's Laboratory is [selling kits for takeoff!](https://lukeslabonline.com/products/takeoff-toolhead) I'll be getting a percentage of each sale.
 If you don't wanna wait/want to support me purchase from them!

 ## 3Dkatten is [selling kits for takeoff!](https://3dkatten.se/en/products/takeoff-toolhead) I'll be getting a percentage of each sale.
 If you don't wanna wait/want to support me purchase from them!